gerard2perez/ember-cli-crudtable/README.md

 Let's supose you want the field to have a link to some detail information, and we will define a Type **link**.

-So our controller wil contain a field definition like this:
+So our controller will contain a field definition like this:

 ```
 fieldDefinition:{